jedster1111/polling-app/README.md

 ## Commands

-To run server and restart on changes: `npm run server` <br>
+  * To run server and restart on changes: `npm run server` <br>
 *The above command will restart when any file changes within `tsDist` directory*

+  * To execute tests with jest, run: `npm test`

-To compile ts files inside src directory into tsDist directory while watching for changes, run: `tsc -w`
+  * To compile ts files inside src directory into tsDist directory while watching for changes, run: `tsc -w`

-To run a file while watching for changes in tsDist directory to restart: `npm run nodemon -- (path to file)` <br>
+  * To run a file while watching for changes in tsDist directory to restart: `npm run nodemon -- (path to file)` <br>
 For example: `npm run nodemon -- tsDist/server/server`

 ## Api Design